stevejubx/pivoting-lab/README.md

 # Docker Compose Pivoting Lab Setup
 This repository provides a Docker Compose configuration for a pivoting lab.

+Note: This repository doesn't have security hardening, so you'll need to modify the Dockerfile and docker-compose.yml yourself.

 ## Components

 - **Jump Host**: Ubunto container used for penetration testing.